 Background + Experience

-In the early 1990s, Tony wrapped up his successful career as an international software consultant and transitioned to a new career in bodywork.
-After researching many schools, he decided on the highly-regarded ASHA program, starting there in 1993.
+In the early 1990s, Tony transitioned his successful career as an international software consultant to a new career in bodywork.
+Researching many schools, he decided on the highly-regarded ASHA program, starting there in 1993.
 The founder of the ASHA School of Massage noticed that other students were requesting and using Tony’s re-organized notes for the neuromuscular program.
 Tony was asked to participate in teaching at ASHA and in rewriting a manual for the program.
 Working together, they created a detailed guide for the treatment of the entire body.
 The resulting manual further distinguished ASHA as a national leader in neuromuscular technique.

 During this same period, Tony began to study craniosacral with G. Dallas Hancock LMT, DC, Ph.D.
 Hancock had pioneered craniostructural techniques that were changing the face of craniosacral treatment.
 He revealed unseen relationships between the craniosacral and musculoskeletal system.
 This helped make craniosacral less esoteric and more pragmatic.
 He recognized Tony as a capable therapist, writer, and instructor.
 After Tony completed the CranioStructural Integration program, he began assisting and working with the National Institute of Craniosacral Studies.
 Tony became an instructor, contributing editor, illustrator, and vice president of NICS.